 Applications are made via the Royal College of Art's online application system.
-You can read the full entry requirements on the RCA website.
+You can read the full RCA entry requirements.

 Minimum academic requirement

-Additionally, candidates are required to possess an aptitude in design or technology led-innovation.
+You are required to have an aptitude for design or technology led-innovation.

-Professional experience or outstanding creative or technical abilities may accepted in place of a degree.
+Professional experience or outstanding creative or technical abilities may be accepted in place of a degree in exceptional circumstances.

 Entrance exam part 1: All candidates are required to submit a portfolio of work to be assessed by the programme team.
 See the RCA's website for guidance on the portfolio.